ZK-Garage/plonk/plonk-book/src/chapter_3.md

 Mir has recently developed a more optimized proving system Plonky2 based on PLONK and FRI.
 FRI-based ZK-STARKs algorithm provides both quantum-resistance and does not require any trusted setups while the KZG scheme uses elliptic curve pairing which is not quantum resistant and requires a third-party trusted setup.
 FRI has a blowup factor which measures how much redundancy a polynomial needs to add before the commitment is generated and thus makes the prover faster.
 Plonky2 claims a 100x speed up for ethereum for $170ms$ comparing to Plonky which takes $15s$ for proving times.
-ARK-PLONK is an optimization of the original PLONK protocol and guarantees $3.44s$ for proving time and $4.50ms$ for verifier speed comparing to $60$ proof times in the original PLONK design.
+This PLONK repo is an optimization of the original PLONK protocol and guarantees $3.44s$ for proving time and $4.50ms$ for verifier speed comparing to $60$ proof times in the original PLONK design.

-A differentiating factor ARK-PLONK has is the fact that it uses Arkworks generic backend, a rust library that abstracts over the curves and over the fields so you can use any algorithm in a generic way.
-This makes ARK-PLONK valid for any curve implementation for pairing curves, for edwards twisted curves….etc.
+A differentiating factor this PLONK library is the fact that it uses Arkworks generic backend, a rust library that abstracts over the curves and over the fields so you can use any algorithm in a generic way.
+This implementations is therefore valid for any curve implementation for pairing curves, for edwards twisted curves….etc.
-ARK-PLONK also uses a generic polynomial commitment based on [ark-poly-commit](https://docs.rs/ark-poly-commit/0.3.0/ark_poly_commit/) which provides various constructions of polynomial commitment schemes.
-This will allow ARK-PLONK to use other commitment schemes like quantum resistent FRI and not be restricted only to KZG10.
+Our PLONK also uses a generic polynomial commitment based on [ark-poly-commit](https://docs.rs/ark-poly-commit/0.3.0/ark_poly_commit/) which provides various constructions of polynomial commitment schemes.
+As a result, this lib can leverage other commitment schemes like quantum resistent FRI and not be restricted only to KZG10.

 There is no other library right which allows you to have the freedom of using generic parameters.
 Zcash's Halo2 and Plonky use HALO commitment scheme while plonky2 uses only FRI scheme.
-In terms of elliptic curves, Aztek's implementation of PLonk is based on bn256, duskPlonk is based on bls12-281.
+In terms of elliptic curves and Aztecs implementation of PLONK is based on BN256.
 ## Circuit implementation

-ARK-PLONK's implementation is an optimization of the original PLONK protocol as it enables lookup table to the PLONK circuit.
+The implementation is an optimization of the original PLONK protocol as it enables lookup table to the PLONK circuit.
 This optimization allows for precomputation of some of the operations that are not snark friendly like bit operations (see [PLOOKUP](https://eprint.iacr.org/2020/315.pdf) for further explanation on PLONK + LOOKUP tables).

 Our implementation also uses custom gates similarly to [TurboPolnk](https://docs.zkproof.org/pages/standards/accepted-workshop3/proposal-turbo_plonk.pdf) which allow us to define our own custom bit arithmetic operations like efficient Poseidon or MIMC hashes which are extremely efficient to evaluate inside of a snark.